 Story games are a diverse category and information about them is scattered across the web.
 This page covers some of the basics - types of story games and where you can engage more online.
 I’ve broken story games into three categories: card / board games, role-playing games (RPGs), and live action role-playing games (LARPs).
-I plan to create individual pages that goes deeper into each category.

 Bonus material: I gave talk Games, Narrative, and Story that covers some of the relevant themes.
 Not all of it is relevant to but it provides an overview to the intersection of games and storytelling.